A Theoretical Analysis of Deep Neural Networks and Parametric PDEs: Abstract

 \section{Abstract}

 We derive upper bounds on the complexity of ReLU neural networks approximating the solution maps of parametric partial differential equations.
-In particular, without any knowledge of its concrete shape, we use the inherent low-dimensionality of the solution manifold to obtain approximation rates which are significantly superior to those provided by classical approximation results.
-We use this low dimensionality to guarantee the existence of a reduced basis.
-Then, for a large variety of parametric partial differential equations, we construct neural networks that yield approximations of the parametric maps not suffering from a curse of dimension and essentially only depending on the size of the reduced basis.
+In particular, without any knowledge of its concrete shape, we use the inherent low-dimensionality of the solution manifold to obtain approximation rates which are significantly superior to those provided by classical neural network approximation results.
+Concretely, we use the existence of a small reduced basis to construct, for a large variety of parametric partial differential equations, neural networks that yield approximations of the parametric solution maps in such a way that the sizes of these networks essentially only depend on the size of the reduced basis.